Research and Publications

 Alberta Education conducts research into emerging technologies and best practices in classroom technology use.
 Its research findings are shared within the department and with school authorities, allowing for better decisions to be made on technology implementation and teaching practices.

-Recent research projects that Alberta Education was involved in include:
+Past research projects that Alberta Education was involved in include:

 - Promising Practices in Rural Elementary Education: Alberta Education worked with researchers and four school authorities to examine promising practices in rural schools, focusing on such topics as integration of technology to expand opportunities; inclusion of diverse learners; student, parent and community engagement; and instructional, professional and leadership practices.